 Trends in annual abundance of Yakima River MPG steelhead (Prosser Dam; Figure 2) and Upper Yakima steelhead (Roza Dam; Figure 3) are increasing.
-For the most recent five steelhead run years (June 30, 2008 to July 1, 2013) mean annual abundance was 5,521 steelhead for the MPG and 317 steelhead for the portion of the Upper Yakima population spawning above Roza Dam (Table 1).
-This compares to average annual abundance estimates of about 1,400 steelhead for the MPG and fewer than 25 steelhead for the Upper Yakima population (proportion spawning above Roza Dam) in the 1980s and 1990s.
-The observed increases in annual abundance can generally be attributed to habitat restoration actions in the Yakima River Basin (see 1997-051-00, 1996-035-01, and Yakima Basin Fish and Wildlife Recovery Board summary), the Yakima kelt reconditioning program (Hatch et al. 2013), improved freshwater passage conditions, and improved marine survival.
+For the most recent five steelhead run years (June 30, 2010 to July 1, 2015) mean annual abundance was 5,210 wild steelhead for the MPG and 272 wild steelhead for the portion of the Upper Yakima population spawning above Roza Dam (Table 1).
+This compares to average annual abundance estimates of about 1,400 steelhead for the MPG and 25 steelhead for the Upper Yakima population (proportion spawning above Roza Dam) in the 1980s and

+1990s.
+The observed increases in annual abundance can be attributed to numerous factors including but not limited to; habitat restoration actions in the Yakima River Basin (see 1997-051-00, 1996-035-01, and Yakima Basin Fish and Wildlife Recovery Board summary), the Yakima kelt reconditioning program (Hatch et al. 2013), improved freshwater passage conditions, and improved marine survival.
 Notable droughts occurred during 2001 and 2005 which may have impacted adult returns.